Unemployed persons in per cent of the labour force (seasonally adjusted) in February (average of January-March)

 About the statistics

 The seasonally-adjusted figures from the Labour Force Survey provide information on the development of employment and unemployment.
-In order to reduce uncertainty, the published series are three-month moving averages.
-The series are published every month, usually 4 weeks after the reference period.
+In order to reduce uncertainty, the series are three-month moving averages.
+Changes are therefore calculated from figures published three months earlier The series are published every month.

 Concepts and definitions are in accordance with recommendations given by the International Labour Organization (ILO) and EU/Eurostat.